vindar/tgx/docs/intro_install.md

 @page intro_install Installation.

-The library is cross-platform: it can used on on CPU or on an embedded platform together with [PlatformIO](https://platformio.org/) or the [Arduino framework](https://www.arduino.cc/).
+The library is cross-platform: it can be used on a CPU or on an embedded platform together with [PlatformIO](https://platformio.org/) or the [Arduino framework](https://www.arduino.cc/).

 It is written in pure C++ and all the sources are located in the `/src` subdirectory.
 This source folder contains both the header files (`.h`) and the implementation files (`.cpp`, `.inl`).

 *The library has no external dependency.*